BartKnucle/resume/readme.md

 ## Description

-IT engineer since 1999, I managed to deliver integrated systems since then.
+IT engineer since 1999, Delivered integrated systems since then.
-I worked for several european companies as **system administrator, software architect, network administrator, database administrator and IT manager.**
+Worked for several european companies as **system administrator, software architect, network administrator, database administrator and IT manager.**

 Feel free to clone my repositories to check my work.

 ----

-## Last projects
+## Lastest projects

-* Developpement of a open source configuration managment solution on NodeJS using DevOPS integration in gitlab as infrastructure.
-(Alpha stage)
+* Developpement of an open source configuration management solution on NodeJS using DevOPS integration in gitlab as infrastructure.
+(Alpha stage.)
 * Deployement of a SCCM infrastructure to manage 500 servers, 3500 workstations on 62 sites.
-* Replacing a company infrastructure with DevOPS techs.
+* Replaced a company infrastructure with DevOPS techs.

 ---